-Now in its eleventh year, the NZSO Todd Corporation Young Composers Awards is an exciting opportunity for young New Zealand composers to have their work recorded by the NZSO over a three-day residency.
+Now in its twelfth year, the NZSO Todd Corporation Young Composers Awards is an exciting opportunity for young New Zealand composers to have their work recorded by the NZSO over a three-day residency.

 Submitted works are assessed by a panel of industry professionals, and those selected for the awards will be flown to, and accommodated in Wellington for the duration of the recordings and awards.
 The students selected are given the opportunity to receive mentoring from an established New Zealand composer and will also participate in industry seminars and instrument workshops.
 The best overall composition will win the NZSO Todd Corporation Young Composers Award.
 The composer receives a cash award of $750.

-Congratulations to the winner of the 2014 TODD Corporation Young Composers Award and the Orchestra’s Choice prize Salina Fisher and the participants in the 2014 TODD Corporation Young Composers Award:
+Congratulations to the selected participants in the 2016 TODD Corporation Young Composers Award: